 It seems plausible that the West should look at the picture from another angle and redefines their policies and should pressure these governments to end sectarian and religious discrimination towards their population.
 In this regard NGOs, development agencies and governments can play a role by pressing the Muslim governments in certain countries to refrain from such discriminative policies.
 Moreover, they should help the Muslim countries to fight poverty and ensure education for all to combat this thinking, as social inequality is one of the structural reasons for terrorism and sectarian crises.

 Finally, I would like to add here that religion is a very sensitive topic, especially in the Muslim world.
 Therefore, it should be carefully discussed in the media.
 Media should play its role constructively and positively in this critical situation because it does have impact on public opinion.
 Discriminatory and racist programs and discussions run the risk of pushing more traditionalist Muslims towards radicalism and can generate feelings of oppression.
 Likewise, other media outlets, civil society and experts should criticize sweeping racist statements put forward in the public.
 Media can promote interfaith harmony by broadcasting programs which involve debate among scholars of different religions.

 To round off the topic, I would like to quote Mark Twain who is reported to have said that:

 “In religion and politics people’s beliefs and convictions are in almost every case gotten at second-hand, and without examination, from authorities who have not themselves examined the questions at issue but have taken them at second-hand from other non-examiners, whose opinions about them were not worth a brass farthing.”

-Therefore, it is high time to get out of blame game and East-West debate and do whatever we could from an individual to a collective level, before terrorism, intolerance and extremism become unflagging threats.Sehar Mushtaq has a master of Philosophy in Political Science from Punjab University, Lahore Pakistan
+Therefore, it is high time to get out of blame game and East-West debate and do whatever we could from an individual to a collective level, before terrorism, intolerance and extremism become unflagging threats.Sehar Mushtaq has a master degree in Philosophy of Political Science from Punjab-Lahore University, Pakistan